kirkbowers/incodesert/README.txt

     incodesert [flags] <source-file> <dest-file> [extractions-file]

-If you run it with the `--help` flag, it gives a list of all flags and what they do.
+If you run it with the +--help+ flag, it gives a list of all flags and what they do.

-Optionally, you can run it inside of Ruby code by passing Strings for the source and the destination to the initializer of the `Incodesert::Documents` class and calling `perform_insertions!`.
-The property `destination` will contain the modified version of the destination String, and the property `extractions` will contain the snippets extracted (and replaced) from the original destination.
+Optionally, you can run it inside of Ruby code by passing Strings for the source and the destination to the initializer of the +Incodesert::Documents+ class and calling +perform_insertions!+.
+The property +destination+ will contain the modified version of the destination String, and the property +extractions+ will contain the snippets extracted (and replaced) from the original destination.

     require 'incodesert'